Changes to south east London CCGs

 All of our boroughs will be equally represented through their practices as members of the CCG and through Governing Body membership.

-Our aim is to be better able to plan services at the right population level, enhance the join up of health and social care, and reduce management costs so that more money can go into our GP practices and community services and our hospitals.
+Our aim is to be better able to plan services at the right population level, enhance the joining up of health and social care, and reduce management costs so that more money can go into our GP surgeries and community services and our hospitals.

-While patients should not see any changes to their day to day care, it may mean some changes for CCG staff who are working with these organisations.
+Patients should not see any changes to their day to day care but there will be some changes for CCG staff who are working with these organisations.
 It will also change the way we work with our partners in social care and local authorities to commission services.

 Involvement and engagement with our proposals

-We will ensure that staff, GP members, key partners including clinicians, patients and public are engaged and kept informed of developments throughout the programme.
+We have listened to staff, GP members, key partners including clinicians, patients and public and kept them informed of developments throughout the programme.

-Our Governing Body will consider final proposals for changes to our CCG at our public meeting in September 2019.
+Our Governing Body considered final proposals for changes to our CCG at our public meeting in September 2019.
+Details are available on the Governing Body meeting papers page.

 Public facing slides July 2019.pdf